 Because most heirloom tomatoes are vigorous growers, they do need to be pruned more often.
 Pruning (also called "suckering") is important because removing suckers provides better air circulation, which helps prevent foliar diseases.
 Pruning also encourages larger fruit production at the top of the plant.

-For explicit instructions, watch Johnny's video on How to Prune Tomatoes .
+For explicit instructions, watch Johnny's videos on How to Prune Greenhouse Tomatoes or Pruning Indeterminate Types in the Field.
 Our Vine Crop Pruning & Trellising Kit facilitates crop maintenence hygiene and efficiency in a convenient, 3-component system.

 Planting tomatoes with wider alleys between rows is another strategy to increase air circulation and thus reduce disease pressure.